 The 1860 MRE provision continued in Section 375 despite amendments carried out in 1983 and 2013.
 However, the MRE age kept enhancing.
 Interestingly, despite the MRE age enhancement, it continued to be lower than the statutory rape provision and the legal marriage age.

 There is one more instance which almost gave unequivocal statutory recognition to marital rape.
 On June 2, 1971, an amendment to Section 375 was proposed by the 42nd Law Commission Report.
 The proposed change was to the opening sentence of Section 375, and which read - “375.
-Rape – A man is said to commit rape who has sexual intercourse with a woman, – (a) Against her will; or (b) Without her consent; or (c) With her consent when it has been obtained by putting her in fear of death or of hurt, either to herself or to anyone else present at the place; or (d) With her consent, knowing that it is given in the belief that he is her husband.”
+Rape – A man is said to commit rape who has sexual intercourse with a woman, other than his wife – (a) Against her will; or (b) Without her consent; or (c) With her consent when it has been obtained by putting her in fear of death or of hurt, either to herself or to anyone else present at the place; or (d) With her consent, knowing that it is given in the belief that he is her husband.”

 Fortunately, this amendment to Section 375 was never carried out, and the MRE continued unamended.